-The Fedoruk Centre's key stakeholders and the Board are especially interested to see our investments deliver impacts in three areas:
+The Fedoruk Centre's key stakeholders and the Board are especially interested to see our investments deliver impacts in nuclear technologies related to Saskatchewan's research priority areas of agriculture, life sciences, energy, and critical minerals1.
+Additional consideration will be given to projects that utilize the Saskatchewan Cyclotron Facility.